-- Defining Sex and Gender - o Sex - Biological assignment at birth - Male produces sperm, facial and body hair as secondary characteristics - Female produces eggs, develops breast tissue as secondary characteristic - Intersex possesses characteristics of both - Often assigned a gender based on genital representation at birth - May undergo genital reconstruction surgery shortly after birth at the will of the parents for representation of male or female - In the last decade, there has been a push for infants to NOT have this surgery and to let them develop their sense of identity and autonomy naturally
+- Defining Sex and Gender - o Sex - Biological assignment at birth - Male produces sperm, facial and body hair as secondary characteristics - Female produces eggs, develops breast tissue as secondary characteristic - Intersex possesses characteristics of both - o Often assigned a gender based on genital representation at birth - o May undergo genital reconstruction surgery shortly after birth at the will of the parents for representation of male or female - In the last decade, there has been a push for infants to NOT have this surgery and to let them develop their sense of identity and autonomy naturally

-- o Gender - Traditional social construct based on perception - Male strong, brave, muscular - Female docile, quiet, doe-like - Identity - Exists on a spectrum ranging from Masculine to Feminine and anywhere in-between or not at all - Genderfluid Person's day-to-day identity fluctuates between male, female, and anywhere in-between - Non-binary Person's day-to-day identity includes aspects of both or neither masculine and feminine traits/roles - What is Transgender? - Simply stated, a person's gender identity and physical body are out of sync - For example, a person can identify as masculine while having secondary sex characteristics of a female. - Please note that transitioning is an individual experience that is unique to that person. - Not everyone who identifies as transgender or gender nonconforming is able to or wishes to access appropriate clinical care.
+- o Gender - Traditional social construct based on perception - Male strong, brave, muscular - Female docile, quiet, doe-like - Identity - Exists on a spectrum ranging from Masculine to Feminine and anywhere inbetween or not at all - Genderfluid Person's day-to-day identity fluctuates between male, female, and anywhere in-between - Non-binary Person's day-to-day identity includes aspects of both or neither masculine and feminine traits/roles - What is Transgender? - o Simply stated, a person's gender identity and physical body are out of sync - For example, a person can identify as masculine while having secondary sex characteristics of a female. - Please note that transitioning is an individual experience that is unique to that person. - Not everyone who identifies as transgender or gender non-conforming is able to or wishes to access appropriate clinical care. - Gender Identity and Sexual Orientation - Not mutually exclusive - One's attraction to another is independent of their gender identity - Terms may change if a person transitions and their attractions remain the same - For example, a person who identifies initially as a straight male prior to transitioning would identify as a lesbian when their gender identity transitions to female. - Like gender identity, sexual orientation is on a spectrum.